|

 The population in 2001 was nearly 450,000.

 There is a fine map of the Royal Mile dated from the early 20th century.
-It shows Warriston's Close and the Royal Exchange.
-The map from 1817 shows Writer's Court as close #20.
+It shows Warriston's Close and the Royal Exchange (#16).
+The map from 1817 shows Writers' Court as close #20.

 Royal Exchange and City Chambers.
 Edinburgh's City Chambers were built to the neo-classical designs of Robert and James Adam.
-The building was originally built in 1753 as the Royal Exchange which was its function until 1811 when the Town Council took it over for use as chambers.
-The main edifice is set back from the High Street with a little courtyard to the front which is nicely finished off with an arcade facing into the High Street.
-The Exchange was built above the lower levels of several closes such as the infamous Mary King's close and Craig's Close.
-The top floors of the houses were demolished and the lower floors incorporated into the new foundations, as a result Mary King's close was "entombed."
+The building was begun in 1753 and completed in 1761 as the Royal Exchange which was its function until 1811 when the Town Council took it over for use as chambers.
+The main building is set back from the High Street with a little courtyard to the front which is nicely finished off with an arcade facing the High Street.
+The Exchange was built above the lower levels of several closes such as the infamous Mary King's Close and Craig's Close.
+The top floors of the houses were demolished and the lower floors incorporated into the new foundations, as a result Mary King's Close was "entombed."
+The Royal Exchange was designed to accommodate some forty shops, three coffee-houses, ten dwellings, a customs house and a piazza.
 The current address of the City Chambers is 245–329 High Street.

 The occupants of the City Chambers were largely judges, lawyers, and legal clerks.
-They frequented the adjacent tavern located in Writers Close ("writers" were lawyers).
+They frequented the adjacent tavern located in Writers' Close.

 I am sure that the referenced tavern keeper was John Clerihue who owned the Star and Garter Tavern in the mid 1700s.
-The surname was spelled in a number of different ways including Clerihugh and Cleriheugh.
+The surname was spelled in a number of different ways including Clerihugh, Cleriheugh, and Clirehugh.

 I have not found a sure record of John Clerihue's birth, which I believe to be about 1700 (based on his age at death) in Aberdeenshire where the Clerihues lived.
 I found 39 variants of the spelling of that surname, virtually all from Aberdeenshire.